Maudsley model Family Based Treatment (FBT)

 • Phase III

-An eating disorder wreaks havoc on an adolescent and their family.
-Therefore, Phase III entails repairing strained family relationships, while helping the adolescent return to normal life.
+An eating disorder can wreak havoc on an adolescent and their family.
+Phase III entails repairing strained family relationships, while helping the adolescent return to normal life (and stress).
 This may include re-engaging in sports, dating, or getting a driver's license.